audit in a Nutshell

 The certificate – quality seal for family- and life-conscious personnel policy

 A successful audit will be rewarded with the certificate – the quality seal with a three-year term.
-With its successful dialogue process the certificate assumes a permanent character.
-Since 1998 more than 1,700 employers have been awarded the audit certificate.
+With the successful dialogue process, which follows the third audit at the ealiest, the employers receive the certificate with distinction.
+Since 1998 more than 1,800 employers have been awarded the audit certificate.

 What effects do you gain from the audit?

 The successful compatibility of work, family and private life results in a clear and noticeable win-win situation.

 - heightened identification, motivation and satisfaction among the employees or the students